 - Don’t take things personally, your kids are evolving and finding their way.

-- Stay calm and present if possible, be accepting.
+- Stay calm and present if possible, and be accepting.

 The more we resist the way things are with our children, the more painful the holidays will be, It is best to let them be as they please, even though sometimes it hurts.